dry-python/returns/docs/pages/container.rst

 - :class:`RequiresContext <returns.context.requires_context.RequiresContext>`
   to pass context to your functions (DI and similar)

-There are also some combintations like :class:`IOResult <returns.io.IOResult>`, :class:`FutureResult <returns.future.FutureResult>`,
+There are also some combinations like
+:class:`IOResult <returns.io.IOResult>`,
+:class:`FutureResult <returns.future.FutureResult>`,
 :class:`RequiresContextResult <.RequiresContextResult>`,